Sexual health · Reviewed by a physician

 Why testing too early causes false negatives

 Testing before the window closes can offer false reassurance.
-A negative result at day 3 after a chlamydia exposure, for example, tells you very little (per CDC).
-Waiting until the window closes — or retesting after it does — is what makes the result trustworthy.
+A negative result a few days after a possible chlamydia exposure, for example, tells you very little (per CDC).
+Waiting until detection becomes likely — or retesting afterward — is what makes the result trustworthy.

 When repeat testing is recommended